PoCInnovation/Pool2023/Software/day04/1 - Auth/Golang/README.md

 A session is a way of handling user authentication.
 You'll store the data of connected users in the backend.
 The server is responsible for sending a cookie to the client, which will allow him to authenticate whenever he makes a request.
-If the cookie's data are the same as the one stored in the session, it means the user is authenticated.
+If the cookie's data is the same as the one stored in the session, it means the user is authenticated.

-### Practise
+### Practice

-In order to set up this, you'll have to :
+In order to set up this, you'll have to:

 - Add a packaged able to handle Gin's sessions: `go get -u github.com/gin-contrib/sessions`
 - Create a `User` struct which mocks a simple database, stored in your RAM